-The Newman Center is named after John Henry Cardinal Newman (1801-1890) who was originally an Anglican priest and then converted to Roman Catholicism in 1845.
+The Newman Center is named after John Henry Cardinal Newman (1801-1890).
+A prominent Anglican priest early in his life, Newman converted to Catholicism in 1845.
 Newman was named Cardinal by Pope Leo XIII in 1879.
 He was involved in the founding of the Catholic University of Ireland, which is now University College, Dublin, and is part of the largest university in Ireland.
 Newman was a prominent theologian and an influential writer in the Catholic Church.
-His determined search for truth has made him widely known for his writings in the areas of theology, philosophy, and education.
-Newman was proclaimed venerable in 1991 and then, after a confirmed miracle, he was beatified on September 19, 2010.
+His determined search for truth made his writings in the areas of theology, philosophy, and education a popular source of modern Christian wisdom.
+Newman was beatified on September 19, 2010.

 To learn more about Cardinal Newman: